 Incredible video shows plane striking truck as it crash lands on I-12

-PUMPKIN CENTER – A small plane landed on top of a car in an elaborate emergency landing on I-12 Thursday afternoon.
+PUMPKIN CENTER – A small plane landed on top of a truck in an elaborate emergency landing on I-12 Thursday afternoon.

 No one involved was hurt.